dianam55/Clickbait-Detection-Website/README.md

 - Language selection (EN/RO/HU)
 - Feedback on headline classification
 - Character counter and warning if detected language doesn't match selected one
+- CSV upload (*the csv file needs to have a column named "Headline")

 The models used here were trained in a separate repository: https://github.com/dianam55/clickbait-detector-en-ro-hu